Taylor runs for 222 in No. 14 Badgers’ 45-24 win over Purdue

 After a 28-yard field goal by Purdue’s J.D.
 Dellinger, Taylor scored from 51 yards out for his FBS-leading 22nd TD of the season.

-“We had our hands full but we showed some fight early on,” Purdue coach Jeff Brohm.
+“We had our hands full but we showed some fight early on,” Brohm said.
 “We found a way to score some points and take the lead in the second quarter.

 Purdue shredded the Wisconsin defense on the ensuing drive for a 27-yard run by Zander Horvath and a 38-yard completion to Milton Wright.
 The two set up a 7-yard touchdown from O’Connell to Brycen Hopkins that cut it to 14-10 with 14:53 left in the second quarter.

 After a fumble by Wisconsin’s A.J.
 Taylor on the next drive, Hopkins put Purdue ahead 17-14 on a 37-yard completion from receiver Milton Wright on a double-pass play.

-Hopkins had eight catches for 127 yards.
+“He put it right on the money, maybe a little over my shoulder,” said Hopkins, who had eight catches for 127 yards.
+“But I got in, I wasn’t downed at the 1-yard line this time.
+So it was a great job by him.”

 The scoring affair continued when Coan hit Jack Dunn for an 18-yard score to put the Badgers back on top for good, 21-17, with 4:18 remaining in the half.
 Coan later connected with Quintez Cephus for a 29-yard score.

-After the Coan-Dunn TD, Jonathan Taylor coughed it up on the following drive, and Derrick Barnes recovered the ball for the Boilermakers, setting up first-and-10 at the Purdue 29.
+After the Coan-Dunn TD, Jonathan Taylor coughed it up on the following drive, and Derrick Barnes recovered for the Boilermakers, setting up first-and-10 at the Purdue 29.
 But the Boilermakers failed to capitalize and went three-and-out.
 Taylor lost another fumble on the day, bringing his season total to four and his career total to 14.

+“I got to make sure that when you’re going low, taking on contact, you got the ball high and tight, even though you’re going low, as well,” he said.

 Zach Hintze booted a school-record 62-yard field goal to give the Badgers a 24-17 lead at halftime.
 Hintze missed the only other field goal attempt of his career, a 62-yarder against Northwestern last season.